awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.PostgreSQL.md

-1. **Handle read replicas** – An upgrade also upgrades the in\-Region read replicas along with the primary instance\.
+1. **Handle read replicas** – An upgrade also upgrades the in\-Region read replicas along with the primary DB instance\.

    You can't upgrade read replicas separately\.
-If you could, it could lead to situations where the primary and replica instances have different PostgreSQL major versions\.
-However, replica upgrades might increase downtime on the primary instance\.
-To prevent a replica upgrade, promote the replica to a standalone instance or delete it before starting the upgrade process\.
+If you could, it could lead to situations where the primary and replica DB instances have different PostgreSQL major versions\.
+However, read replica upgrades might increase downtime on the primary DB instance\.
+To prevent a read replica upgrade, promote the replica to a standalone instance or delete it before starting the upgrade process\.

-   The upgrade process recreates the replica's parameter group based on the replica instance's current parameter group\.
-You can apply a custom parameter group to a replica only after the upgrade completes by using the [ `modify-db-parameter-group`](https://docs.aws.amazon.com/cli/latest/reference/rds/modify-db-parameter-group.html) CLI command\.
+   The upgrade process recreates the read replica's parameter group based on the read replica's current parameter group\.
+You can apply a custom parameter group to a read replica only after the upgrade completes by modifying the read replica\.

    Read replicas on the virtual private cloud \(VPC\) platform are upgraded but replicas on the EC2\-Classic platform aren't upgraded\.
 Any EC2\-Classic replicas are left in the replication terminated state after the upgrade process completes\.
 To move a DB instance from the EC2\-Classic platform into a VPC, see [Moving a DB instance not in a VPC into a VPC](USER_VPC.md#USER_VPC.Non-VPC2VPC)\.
-For more information, see [Working with PostgreSQL read replicas in Amazon RDS](USER_PostgreSQL.Replication.ReadReplicas.md)\.
+For more information about read replicas, see [Working with PostgreSQL read replicas in Amazon RDS](USER_PostgreSQL.Replication.ReadReplicas.md)\.

 1. **Perform a backup** – We recommend that you perform a backup before performing the major version upgrade so that you have a known restore point for your database\.
 If your backup retention period is greater than 0, the upgrade process creates DB snapshots of your DB instance before and after upgrading\.
 To change your backup retention period, see [Modifying an Amazon RDS DB instance](Overview.DBInstance.Modifying.md)\.
 To perform a backup manually, see [Creating a DB snapshot](USER_CreateSnapshot.md)\.